infinity0/msg-notes/causal/02-consistency.rst

   ack.
 This is triggered automatically, but only when the user is interacting with the application, or has it focused in the foreground.

-These would be implemented as a supplement to the automatic ack.
+These would be implemented as a separate message type, distinguishable from and not replacing our automatic explicit acks from the previous section.

+Alternatively, the application may avoid adding any extra features, and just have the user manually send the string "ack" (or equivalent) in a normal message.
+Semantically this is an explicit ack, but the application would be unable to distinguish it from an implicit one.

 Other projects' terminology for these concepts include "delivery receipt" for "automatic ack" and "read receipt" for "manual/pseudo-manual ack".

 .. _Pond: https://pond.imperialviolet.org/tech.html